vtourraine/AcknowList/README.md

 navigationController.pushViewController(viewController, animated: true)
 ```

-By default, the controller will try to load acknowledgements from a CocoaPods plist file (by guessing its location from the bundle name), as well as from a `Package.resolved` file (if it exists in the main bundle).
+By default, the controller will try to load acknowledgements from a CocoaPods plist file (by guessing its location based on the bundle name), as well as from a `Package.resolved` file.

  You can also initialize the view controller with a custom file name or URL.